kiru1215/beginnerbasics/README.md

 basic programming for beginners

-this file created on 4-Jul and it contains read me of beginnerbasics project
+this file created on 4-Jul and it contains read me of beginnerbasics project commit 2